 New Archery NZ Ranking System

-Please send any enquiries to this email address email@example.com
+Please send any enquiries about this to this email address: firstname.lastname@example.org.

 Updates to the Archery NZ Ranking System – November 2011

 Further to the 2011 Athletes’ AGM where a conversion process was suggested to include the 72 arrow rounds in the ranking, the work has now been completed, and is now being used with the start of the 2011/2012 season.
 This announcement describes the changes to the scheme.

 - The new National Ranking scheme focuses only on full outdoor World Archery (WA) rounds, appropriate for age and gender.
 These are the 144 arrow 90m, 70m, 60m, 55m, 40m and 25m WA rounds, initially for compound and recurve.